Downtown Statesboro Development Authority Receives 2019 Georgia Exceptional Main Street Designation.

 The Statesboro Main Street program 2017 Community Impact Report includes the program’s progress for the year.
 In 2018 downtown Statesboro had 129 promotional events with an attendance of 52,117 and volunteers served 1,743 hours.
 15 rehabilitation projects were completed in the district that cost $294,040 and over $212,000 in public improvement projects.
 The total amount of public reinvestment in the Downtown Statesboro Development Authority was $2,251,543.

-Allen Muldrew, Executive Director for the Downtown Statesboro Development Authority stated, “The time is right, we have growth and opportunity and business are investing and moving into the Boro Blue Mile in downtown Statesboro.”
+Allen Muldrew, Executive Director for the Downtown Statesboro Development Authority stated, “The time is right, we have growth and opportunity and business are investing and moving on the Boro Blue Mile in downtown Statesboro.”

 ABOUT DOWNTOWN STATESBORO DEVELOPMENT AUTHORITY